jaumard/trailpack-passport/README.md

 ### Logout
 Just make a GET to `auth/logout`

+### Disabling login and/or registration
+In order to do that, you just need to add a custom policy on your project that will return a 404 for the following methods:
+`AuthController.login` and `AuthController.register`

 ## Full example
 If you have some trouble, you can view a full example with JWT and local strategies here : https://github.com/jaumard/trails-example-express
 Clone the repo and play a little with it to see how it works :)